 Released: 10-22-2012John Wayne Wyatt 63522-097

 - Orange County, Nov 1, 2007.
 DEA arrests Steele Smith, director of C-3 medical cannabis caregiver service.
 Indicted along with Theresa Smith, Alexander Valentine, and Dennis Lalonde on charges of cultivating 1,289 plants at various addresses.
-All but Theresa, who served five months, were in federal prison for nearly a year, including Valentine, a 21 year-old-patient with Elephant-man’s syndrome.
+All but Theresa, who served five months, were in federal prison for nearly a year, including Valentine, a 21 year-old-patient with Crouzon syndrome.
 All defendants face 10-year sentences.
 For the first time, a medical marijuana defense of sorts may be raised this federal case: in April 2010, Judge Cormac J. Carney ruled that if any defendant chooses to testify, they can testify as to the context of why they did what they did, even if it involves medical marijuana issues under state law; however the jury will still be instructed that any testimony involving medical marijuana will not be a defense.
 Trial has been continued countless times.
 Read more.
 UPDATE: Steele Smith pled guilty and was sentenced to 8 months and 21 days time served on Feb 4, 2013.
 He is on supervised release for 5 years.
 There are numerous sealed documents in the case.
 A transcript of his sentencing will be made available on Jun 13th.
 Theresa Ann Smith had charges dismissed on July 26 2012, There are also sealed documents in her case.
 Lalonde also had charges dismissed on Aug 1, 2012.
 No sealed documents.
-Valentine pled guilty to 1 count of manufacture on July 16, 2012.
-His sentencing has been postponed several times.
-There are many sealed documents in his case.
+Charges against Valentine were dismissed in March 2013.
 All cases were handled by US District Judge Cormac Carney.

 - Humboldt County, May 4, 2006 – Timothy Dellas was convicted of one count of “manufacture” of marijuana and of one count of possession with intent to distribute marijuana involving more than 1,000 plants.
 The Humboldt County Sheriff turned the case over to federal law enforcement after executing a search warrant in June 2003 based on information from an informant.
 At a pretrial hearing Dellas testified that he was growing for dispensaries, and a dispensary operator appeared in court and attempted to testify for him.
 At the sentencing hearing in January 2007, Tim again testified that he was growing for dispensaries, and later reiterated this in his statement before the judge.
 Nonetheless, the court sentenced him to a mandatory minimum sentence of ten years in prison and five years supervised release.
 Dellas was released on 11-19-2015